cmakelib/cmakelib/test/README.md

 Comprehensive test suite for the CMAKELIB library.

-CMlib is consistent and working if and only if all tests pass!
+CMLIB is consistent and functional only when all tests pass.

-If one test fails the CMLib does not work as expected!
-Even if the failure is not directly related to the needed functionality!
-Whole consistency is needed to be sure the system works as expected!
+Any test failure indicates CMLIB is not working as expected, even if the failure seems unrelated to required functionality.
+Complete system consistency is essential for reliable operation.

 ## Run